trodemaster/macos-function-key-remap-script-launch/README.md

 # macos-function-key-remap-script-launch
-Reference implementation of using opensource tools to re-map function keys on macOS keyboard.
+This repo is a reference implementation of using opensource tools to re-map function keys on macOS keyboard.
 Also provides ability to run shell scripts from function key press.
 I really just wanted 100% control of all the function keys.
 Using the built in Keyboard System Preferences and automator services is not reliable or fast enough.

 The first tool is a "Simple hotkey daemon for macOS" which intercepts keyboard input.
 Each key or key combo triggers a shell application or script. skhd